-French recipe Cassoulet takes its name from the traditional casserole dish that is used for cooking this stew.
+Do the colder months of the year make you feel like cooking warm comforting hearty meals?
+Yes.. then you like me will love this French recipe of Cassoulet which takes its name from the traditional casserole dish that is used for cooking this stew.
 Cassoulet varies regionally in the South of France with the best-known versions originating from Carcassonne, Toulouse and Castelnaudary.

-I like the recipe of Maria Villegas and Sarah Randall in their book ‘the food of france’.
-Cassoulet is a time consuming dish to prepare as the different ingredients are cooked separately and then layered in a deep casserole.
-Liquid is added up to the top of the beans.
-Being a busy mum balancing work commitments, family activities, home duties and my writing often doesn’t leave too much spare time for preparing time consuming dishes like this, but this is well worth the effort.
-I turn a YouTube or Netflix movie on whilst preparing the vegetables and usually do short household chores in between.
-What’s your secret to cooking time consuming or intricate food?
+I really like the recipe of Maria Villegas and Sarah Randall in their book ‘the food of france’.
+Be forewarned that cooking this recipe is a bit of a labour of love as Cassoulet is a time consuming dish to prepare, mainly because the different ingredients are cooked separately and then layered in a deep casserole.
+Liquid is then added up to the top of the beans.
+The separate cooking and layering takes time and for me, being a mum balancing work, family activities, home duties and my writing often doesn’t leave too much spare time for preparing timeconsuming dishes like this, but this is well worth the effort.
+If you have not cooked this dish because you are also busy, my secret is, I turn a YouTube or Netflix movie on whilst preparing the vegetables and usually do short household chores in between.
+Do you have a secret to cooking time consuming or intricate food?

-This is a good option for winter entertaining as it is easy to keep warm in the oven and can be served straight from the table.
+This is a good option for winter entertaining as it is easy to keep warm in the oven and can be served straight from the table, and of course it feeds lots of people easily if you increase the ingredient quantities.
 I ladle my cassoulet onto a bed of mashed potato flavoured with truffle oil.
+Yum!!

 400g (2cups) dried haricot beans